Diana, Princess

 Diana's 18-year-old son, will be away from home on the latest

-last Sunday.
-Prayers were said although Diana was not mentioned
+Church, Balmoral, last Sunday.
+Prayers were said although Diana

 family's ancestral home where Diana was laid to rest on an island